Japan: Foreign relations

-A member state of the United Nations since 1956, Japan is one of the G4 nations seeking reform of the Security Council.
+A member state of the United Nations since 1956, Japan is one of the G4 countries seeking reform of the Security Council.
 Japan is a member of the G7, APEC, and "ASEAN Plus Three", and is a participant in the East Asia Summit.
 It is the world's fifth-largest donor of official development assistance, donating US$9.2 billion in 2014.
-In 2019, Japan had the fourth-largest diplomatic network in the world.
+In 2024, Japan had the fourth-largest diplomatic network in the world.
+Japan is widely considered to be a great power due to its economic power and political, cultural, and military influence.

 Japan has close economic and military relations with the United States, with which it maintains a security alliance.
 The United States is a major market for Japanese exports and a major source of Japanese imports, and is committed to defending the country, with military bases in Japan.
-Japan is also a member of the Quadrilateral Security Dialogue (more commonly "the Quad"), a multilateral security dialogue reformed in 2017 aiming to limit Chinese influence in the Indo-Pacific region, along with the United States, Australia, and India, reflecting existing relations and patterns of cooperation.
+In 2016, Japan announced the Free and Open Indo-Pacific vision, which frames its regional policies.
+Japan is also a member of the Quadrilateral Security Dialogue ("the Quad"), a multilateral security dialogue reformed in 2017 aiming to limit Chinese influence in the Indo-Pacific region, along with the United States, Australia, and India.

-Japan's relationship with South Korea had historically been strained because of Japan's treatment of Koreans during Japanese colonial rule, particularly over the issue of comfort women.
-In 2015, Japan agreed to settle the comfort women dispute with South Korea by issuing a formal apology and paying money to the surviving comfort women.
-Japan is a major importer of Korean music (K-pop), television (K-dramas), and other cultural products.

 Japan is engaged in several territorial disputes with its neighbors.
-Japan contests Russia's control of the Southern Kuril Islands, which were occupied by the Soviet Union in 1945.
+It contests Russia's control of the Southern Kuril Islands, which were occupied by the Soviet Union in 1945.
 South Korea's control of the Liancourt Rocks is acknowledged but not accepted as they are claimed by Japan.
 Japan has strained relations with China and Taiwan over the Senkaku Islands and the status of Okinotorishima.